AkshaySJadhav/Kafka/Kafka_Kerbrose.md

 Note : Same configuration goes for the consumer script.

-### Kafka_Debugging :
+### Kafka_Debugging tricks :

-- you can put the "-x" option to the kafka command as you are having the shells scrips.
+ - You can put the -x option to the kafka command as Kafka having the shells scrips for every tasks.

-e.g

 ```[root@c1199-node4 bin]# sh -x kafka-console-producer.sh --broker-list c1199-node4:6667 --topic Akshay --producer.config /tmp/producer.config
 + '[' x = x ']'